kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 }
 ```

-We build and run the app, and should see no change, but we're now using strings from the strings file.
+We build and run the app, and should see no change, but we're now using strings from the strings file, which will help if we localize the app later on.

 ## Interlude

 [Slide 5 - Widgets]

-Almost every element of your Flutter app is a widget.
+Elements of a Flutter UI are called **widgets**.
 Widgets are designed to be **immutable**, since using immutable widgets helps keep the app UI lightweight.
-There are two fundamental types of widgets you will use: **Stateless** widgets that depend only upon their own configuration info, such as a static image in an image view and **Stateful** widgets that need to maintain dynamic information and do so by interacting with a **State** object.
-Both stateless and stateful widgets redraw in Flutter apps on every frame, with stateful widgets delegate their configuration to a **State** object.
+There are two fundamental types of widgets you will use: **Stateless** widgets that depend only upon their own configuration info, such as a static image in an image view, and **Stateful** widgets that need to maintain dynamic information and do so by interacting with a **State** object.
+Both stateless and stateful widgets redraw in Flutter apps on every frame, with stateful widgets delegating their configuration to a **State** object.

 [Slide 6 - ListView]